simplygreatwork/godsend/README.md

 ### Filter the request to store any data by adding a creation date or modification date

-The property `before` inserts the receiver to execute before the data is stored.
+The property `before` inserts the processor to execute before the data is stored.

 	this.connection.process({
 		id : 'store-transform-date',